Saint Helena olive

 The Saint Helena olive (Nesiota elliptica) is an extinct species of flowering plant.
 It is the only member of the genus Nesiota.
 It was endemic to the island of Saint Helena in the South Atlantic Ocean.
 Despite its name, it is unrelated to the true olive (Olea europaea), but is instead a member of the family Rhamnaceae, the family which contains buckthorns and jujube.
 The last remaining tree in the wild died in 1994, and the last remaining individual in cultivation died in December 2003, despite conservation efforts.
 It is thus a prime example of recent plant extinction.
 The Saint Helena olive belongs to the tribe Phyliceae, which are mostly endemic to Southern Africa.

 Description

-The Saint Helena olive was native to the cloud forest found in the upland areas of the island above 750 metres, with many historical records around Diana's Peak (the highest point on the island).
+The Saint Helena olive was native to the cloud forest found in the upland areas of the island above 750 m, with many historical records around Diana's Peak (the highest point on the island).
 It grew as a small, low growing spreading tree with prolific branching.
 The bark was dark brown to black.
 The leaves were oblong in shape and dark green, with downward curving tips.
 The undersides of the leaves were pale with hairs that lay flat along the leaf.
 During the flowering season, which is presumed to have run from June to October, the tree bore tightly packed pink flowers on branched inflorescences.
 The flowers are presumed to have been pollinated by the local endemic hoverfly species Sphaerophoria beattiei.
 The fruit took a year to mature, and consisted of a hard woody capsule containing shiny triangular black seeds.